-Although we have been selling commercial products since 2014, genomic diagnostics and pharma services are new areas of science, and we continue to focus and refine our efforts to sell, market and receive reimbursement for our clinical service products and to leverage our bioinformatics data.
+Although we have been selling commercial products since 2014, genomic diagnostics is a relatively new area of science, and we continue to focus and refine our efforts to sell, market and receive reimbursement for our clinical service products and to leverage our bioinformatics data.
 We may not be able to market, sell, or distribute our existing products or services or other products or services we may develop effectively enough to support our planned growth.